 Canvas supports the last two versions of every browser release.
 We highly recommend updating to the newest version of whatever browser you are using as well as the most up-to-date Flash plug-in.

-As of May 25, 2015, we support the most recent versions of Flash and popular web browsers:
+As of April 23, 2016, we support the following versions of Flash and popular web browsers:

 - Respondus Lockdown Browser (supporting the latest system requirements)

 Some supported browsers may still produce a banner stating Your browser does not meet the minimum requirements for Canvas.
 If you have upgraded your browser but you are still seeing the warning banner, try logging out of Canvas and deleting your browser cookies.
 Learn how to clear your cache on a Mac or a PC.

 Flash is required in several places in Canvas: media recording/streaming and viewing as well as uploading files to a course or an assignment.
 Other than these features, Flash is not required to use most areas of Canvas.
 Please note that some browsers may no longer support Flash.

 The Java plug-in is required for screen sharing in Conferences.
 Please note that some browsers do not support Java.
 Otherwise, there are no other browser plug-ins used by Canvas.

 There are a couple of different ways to update your desktop browser.

 1. Every time you open your browser, it will check to make sure it is using the most current version.
 If it is not updated, your browser will prompt you with a notification and walk you through the update process.